 Today, I will finally finish talking about our journey in Rome.
 There is plenty of stuff to see and to do and we had literally just one day for everything.
-As you remember from my previous posts, we arrived to Rome quite late to go enjoy some views, except in the neighborhood.
+As you remember from my previous posts, we arrived in Rome quite late to go enjoy some views, except in the neighbourhood.

-We came out of the bed early and despite of Elizabetta (a B&B owner) left some cakes and coffee, we decided to have a breakfast in a café nearby and start our run against the clock at the Vatican Museum.
+We came out of bed early and despite of Elizabetta (a B&B owner) leaving some cakes and coffee, we decided to have breakfast in a café nearby and start our run against the clock at the Vatican Museum.

 Next stop: Castel Sant’ Angelo, Navona Square, Pantheon, Fontana di Trevi and, finally, Colosseum.

-Travel Tip nº2: Take a sun protector with you if you’re about walking around Rome.
-In other case, you’ll end up your day with a lobster face and a trucker tan.
+Travel Tip nº2: Take a sun protector with you if you’re about to walk around Rome.
+In another case, you’ll end up your day with a lobster face and a trucker tan.

 So, this was our dizzying trip to Rome.
 I hope you enjoyed it.